Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Click on the Less command button to hide the footer section of the form.
 This will change the command button caption to More... again.

-8. Click on the Quit Command Button to close the Form and close the Report also.
+8. Click on the Quit Command Button to close the Form and the Report also.

-Well, how was that for a trick?
-After all, it is all about playing tricks in front of the user’s unsuspecting eyes.
-As far as the user is concerned he/she doesn’t have a chance to catch the action in slow motion and to know how it works.
+Well, how’s that for a trick?
+After all, it’s all about surprising the user right before their eyes.
+From the user’s perspective, they won’t have a chance to catch the action in slow motion or figure out how it really works.

 This is all about two simple Forms Magic.